aklivity/zilla-docs/src/how-tos/deploy-operate/autoscale-k8s.md

 }
 ```

-Wait for a a minute so the autoscaler can catch up.
+Wait for a minute so the autoscaler can catch up.
 The zilla deployment should be soon scaled up to 5 pods.

 ```bash
 ./check_hpa.sh